My UX/UI Design Process

 MFin, new functionality = new assets

-This project required the design and creation of numerous new components and design elements.
-Utilizing their style guide, I collaborated with their UI designer on the new elements.
-After design finalization, they would be added to their style guide.
+Utilizing their style guide, I collaborated with their UI designer on the new components.
+After design finalization, they would be added to the library.

 JLR Connected Services Smart Vehicle